Quick Tips on How to Stop Binge Eating

-Here is a quick little round up of different ways to heal from binge eating.
+Here is a quick little round up of different tips on how to stop binge eating and how to heal from binge eating disorder.
 Several of these tips are longer posts in other parts on this blog, so you can bookmark this page and come back and read more when you are ready or just go through the tips quickly.
 Enjoy!

 1.)Eat a balanced, healthy breakfast with protein every morning.
 Starting your day off with a solid meal will stave off hunger and mindless eating during the day that can trigger binge eating.

 3.)Get Support.
 Binge eating is a disease of isolation and secrets.
 When you attempt to recover in private, you perpetuate the isolation that drives the disorder.
 Getting support helps you to be accountable and helps you to talk it out with other people who are going through the same issues.
-Good places to go to for support: A therapist, a 12 step group, an online support forum, online or telephone meetings.
+Good places to go to for support: A therapist, a 12 step group, an online support forum, online or telephone meetings or the Recover From Binge Eating online program to help support and teach you how to stop binge eating.

 5.)Learn intuitive eating.
 This is the opposite of dieting, where your body is the wise one that lets you know what, how much, and when you need to eat.
 Your body wants to be healthy, so learning to listen and respond to it, will help you to find peace with food and with your body.